etdaw

 All fields which are normally bit-packed are instead returned as a stream of 8-bit codepoints, where every 20th codepoint is in the 5-bit range (0-31, scalefactors and residual) and all other codepoints are in the 1-bit range (0-1, only residual).

 Additional work would be required to convert this file into a valid SEA file.
-However, the command etdaw-sea decode audio-enc.raw can be used in the meantime to prove the file is actually decodable.
+However, the command etdaw-enc decode audio-enc.raw can be used to decode this file format.

 • audio-dec.raw is the decoded raw mono s16le audio stream which a decoder would have produced.